-Thirty-three weeks to go . . .
-What will tickle my fancy this week?
+Ten weeks to go . . .
+What will I create this week?

-Thirty-seven weeks to go . . .
-Where will my creativity and the Internet take me this week?!
+Eighteen weeks to go . . .
+Where will creativity take me this time?

 I decided to make a pair of baby crib shoes, pattern by Cheri Paxton.
 I purchased the $6.00 pattern from Living DIY Style.
 I’ve posted my first pair of baby crib shoes; up-cycled a pair of used pajama pants.
 I also found a how to video on YouTube with step by step instructions.

 Nineteen weeks to go . . .
 I’m drawn to the bag side, ha ha ha haaaaaaa!

 Oh well, I’m thirty minutes late!
 I didn’t get my project in on time.
 It was due on the twenty-seventh; however, I made my first Sweetpea Pod.
 I used Craftsy’s video tutorial The One-Zip Way, with Jane Hawley.
 I love her zipper technique.
 I’ve decided to make another one.